Finding friendships later in life | Homewise

 The health benefits of reaching out

-Sometimes in older age, certain illnesses and types of disease can become more prevalent.
-It’s not always the easiest topic of discussion, but Age UK have reported that with a growth in the number of people aged over 50 that are predicted to be lonely, it comes with it a 40% increased risk of dementia.
+It's not always the easiest thing to talk about, but sometimes in older age, certain illnesses and diseases can become more common.
+AgeUK has reported that, with a growth in the number of people aged 50 and over that are predicted to be lonely, there is a 40% increased risk of dementia.

-Social seclusion later in life can also lead to poorer habits.
-The British Heart Foundation identifies that these can include aspects such as an increase or taking up of smoking, or eating foods that are less beneficial to your diet and health.
-These issues are not necessarily direct, but they can bring about illnesses such as heart disease and stroke.
-By surrounding yourself with friends, they can influence healthier decisions as a collective and can heighten the want to look after your own wellbeing.
+Social seclusion later in life can also lead to the development of habits such as taking up smoking and eating foods that are less beneficial to your diet and overall health, according to the British Heart Foundation.
+These issues are not necessarily directly responsible, but they can bring about illnesses such as heart disease and stroke.

 A good way to stay healthy and to be more social, is to set up a cooking club!
 Taking turns to cook, can ease the burden, help with making friends and challenge everyone involved to come up with the most creative and healthy meals!
 Further to this, it can help you save time throughout the week for other jobs you may need to do or just more time for hobbies and evening events.

-How to make new friends in later life
+Making new friends in later life

 Volunteering